zecookiez/AdventOfCode2020/README.md

 - Day 10: Should've read the end of the problem first, because I solved the wrong problem for part 1.
 - Day 12: Getting good sleep is important!
 - Day 14: Reading is hard ;-;
+- Day 18: Took a "nap" and woke up way after the contest began...

 ## Tasks